Junos OS Release Notes for Junos Fusion Enterprise

 Preparing the Switch for Satellite Device Conversion

-There are multiple methods to upgrade or downgrade satellite software in your Junos fusion for enterprise.
+There are multiple methods to upgrade or downgrade satellite software in your Junos Fusion Enterprise.
 See Configuring or Expanding a Junos Fusion Enterprise.

 For satellite device hardware and software requirements, see Understanding Junos Fusion Enterprise Software and Hardware Requirements.